Cryptrality/backtester/docs/configure.rst

      - Defines the percentage of fees omn the order amount to account for during backtesting.
    * - SLIPPAGE
      - Defines the average slippage during backtesting (slippage is not calculated yet, dummy variable for now).
-   * - BINANCE_API_KEY
-     - The API key for the Binance exchange, used for live trading only
-   * - BINANCE_API_SECRET
-     - The API secret for the Binance exchange, used for live trading only